-Students may appeal course grades with their instructor within one calendar year from the date the grade was submitted to the Office of the Registrar.
+Students may appeal course grades with their instructor within one calendar year from the date the grade was submitted to the instructor.
 Once a degree has been posted to the transcript, the academic record is deemed complete and changes will not be made on grades earned prior to the posted degree.
-Review the Academic Grievance Policy section in the STUDENT HAND-BOOK for appeal procedures.
+Review the Academic Grievance Policy section in the STUDENT HANDBOOK for appeal procedures.